-Burns Night in London
+Burns night in London

 If you like drinking, eating and dancing, then you’ll love celebrating Burns Night on 25 January.
 This annual Scottish tradition celebrates poet and songwriter Robert Burns, who strongly endorsed food, fun and frivolity.
-Here are the five best ways to celebrate at home in London…
+Here are the five best ways to celebrate in London…

 We know it’s a bit different, but as long as you have access to the internet, a ceilidh is still ‘one of the best things to do in London’.
 Check out the Ceilidh Club for a virtual Burns Night in London to remember!

 Get into the Scottish spirit by going to a traditional ceilidh – in your living room.
 Burns himself would probably argue there’s no better fun.
 You’ll take part in dances such as Strip the Willow, Dashing White Sergeant and the Gay Gordons.
 It’s a great chance to try something a bit different and spice up your Monday night with more than just a haggis.
 Remember to don your best tartan and prepare to be amazed by the live music that makes these occasions so special.

 Over Teams, Zoom, FaceTime, WhatsApp – or with your family and flatmates, no Burns Night is complete without a Burns Supper.
 Haggis, the national dish of Scotland, is a staple of any Burns Night.
 It even inspired a poem by Burns (Address to a Haggis) and should always be eaten with ‘neeps and tatties’ (mashed parsnips and potatoes).
 It’s a meal that divides opinion – probably because of the (often unusual) ingredients – but today it’s possible to get various types alongside the traditional, including vegetarian or hot and spicy.
 If you want to make your own, you can find a range of recipes here.